microsoft/BotFramework-WebChat/HOOKS.md

 useSendBoxDictationStarted(): [boolean]
 ```

-This function will return whether the speech-to-text has been started or not.
+This function will return whether speech-to-text detection has been started or not.

 ## `TextBox`